Models of Software Development Life Cycle

 • It is not a good quality model for complex and object-oriented projects.

-Agile Software Development Model
+5. Agile Software Development Model

-Agile model is the models of software development life cycle which is combination of the Iterative and Incremental model.
-The agile model focuses on the flexibility while developing a software.
 The main aim of the Agile Model is to complete the project very quickly and improve the quality of an application.
 In this model, the application is broken into small incremental builds and the builds are given in iterations.

-2. Requirements Analysis
+• Requirements Analysis

-4. Coding
+• Coding

-5. Unit Testing and
+• Unit Testing and

-6. User Acceptance Testing (UAT)
+• User Acceptance Testing (UAT)

 The feedback will also ensure that the features meet their requirements.
 To minimize the risk of the application testing is done on every development iteration.

-A. Advantages of Agile Model
+Advantages of Agile Model

 The advantages of the agile model are as follows –

-• It requires minimum resources
+• It requires minimum resources.

 • This model provides flexibility to developers.

-• Easy to manage
+• Easy to manage.

 • Customers can change their requirements at any stage.

-B. Disadvantages of Agile Model
+Disadvantages of the Agile Model

 The disadvantages of the agile model are as follows –